omar-florez/scratch_mlp/docs/index.md

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview.png "Logo Title Text 1")

-At this point these operations only compute a general linear system and doesn’t have the capacity to model non-linear interactions.
+At this point these operations only compute a general linear system and don’t have the capacity to model non-linear interactions.
 This changes when we stack one more layer adding depth to this modular structure.
-The deeper the network, the more subtle non-linear interactions can be learned; hence the rise of deep neural models.
-Finally, a Softmax module converts the activations of a layer values into a multinomial probability of k states, one for each class.
+The deeper the network, the more subtle non-linear interactions can be learned, which may explain in part the rise of deep neural models.

 ## Concrete Example: Learning the XOR Function